 A Roma rights group in Romania.
-A disability rights group in El Salvador.
+A disability rights group in Colombia.
 An LGBTQI organisation in Ukraine.
 A labour union in Pakistan.
 A girls’ sexual education initiative in Zimbabwe.
 What do these groups have in common?

 At first glance, not much.
 A member of one group may have privilege precisely where a member of another group faces discrimination.
 They may not agree on the best strategy to reach their goals.
 And because they’re spread so far and wide, they’re operating in different political and cultural contexts, coming up against obstacles specific to those places.

 But there’s something that ties all of these groups together: feminism.
 Because while women, girls, trans and intersex people in different places face different challenges, at the end of the day many of them want the same things.
 They want to be able to move around through public space safely.
 They want a roof over their heads and food on the table, and many want to build these homes with a family that is recognized, supported and protected by the government.
 They want access to education, and to a job, and to be treated and paid fairly by employers.
 They want to be able to participate in and contribute to society.
 They want to be able to make informed decisions about their own bodies.
 They want healthcare and sexual education.
 They want the rights, resources and freedoms that they need to live long, healthy and joyful lives.
 Just like us.